Blog

 Procedures:

 • Phototherapy – used for moderate cases that are not responsive to initial treatment with topical medications.
-Phototherapy helps reduce the inflammatory response of the skin.
+Phototherapy, which is administered using UV light, helps reduce the inflammatory response of the skin.

 • Botulinum toxin injections – decrease hand/feet sweating which can trigger dyshidrosis